wodby/docs/1.0/docs/stacks/ruby/local.md

 6. Optional: macOS users please read [this](#docker-for-mac)
 7. Optional: Windows users please read [this](#permissions-issues)
 8. By default ruby container will start Puma HTTP server, if you want to change it modify `Dockerfile`
-9. Build your ruby image by running `make build` or `docker-compose build`.
+9. Build your ruby image by running `make build` or `docker compose build`.
 This will create a new image with installed gems from your `Gemfile.lock`.
 If compilation of native extension for some of your gems fail you probably need to install additional dev packages, see example in `Dockerfile`
-10. Run containers: [`make`](#make-commands) or `docker-compose up -d`.
+10. Run containers: [`make`](#make-commands) or `docker compose up -d`.
 Your codebase from `./` will be mounted to the ruby image with installed gems
 11. Your ruby application should be up and running at http://ruby.docker.localhost:8000
 12. You can see status of your containers and their logs via portainer: http://portainer.ruby.docker.localhost:8000

-You can stop containers by executing [`make stop`](#make-commands) or `docker-compose stop`.
+You can stop containers by executing [`make stop`](#make-commands) or `docker compose stop`.

 Examples for Ruby on Rails database setup, `config/database.yml`:
 ```yaml